acityinohio/blockcy-slate/source/includes/_wallet.md

 Don't be confused: this Wallet API has nothing to do with private key management.
 The best way to think of the Wallet API is a "Set of Public Addresses to Query Together" API, but that name refused to fit into any of our marketing materials.
 </aside>

 A normal Wallet can be created, deleted, and have addresses added and removed.
-The Wallet itself can have any custom name as long as it does not start with the standard address prefix (1 or 3 for Bitcoin).
+The Wallet itself can have any custom name as long as it does not start with the standard address prefix (1, 3 or bc1 for Bitcoin Mainnet).

 ## Hierarchical Deterministic (HD) Wallets